-- 8. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) Listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund, except for investments by equity-oriented exchange traded funds and index funds, subject to such conditions as specified by SEBI and as amended from time to time. - 9.
-The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/redemption of Units or payment of interest and dividend to the Unitholders.
-Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 10.
-No term loans for any purpose may be advanced by the Fund and the Fund shall not borrow except to meet temporary liquidity needs of the Scheme for the purpose of repurchase, redemption of Units or payment of interest or dividends to Unit Holders, provided that the Fund shall not borrow more than 20% of the net assets of the Scheme and the duration of such a borrowing shall not exceed a period of 6 months. - 11.
-The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 12.
-The Scheme shall not invest in a fund of funds scheme. - 13.
-The cumulative gross exposure through repo transaction in corporate debt security along with equity, debt and derivatives, shall not exceed 100% of net assets of the Scheme.
-However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 14.
-The total exposure of a debt scheme in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
-Such investment limit may be extended to 25% of the net assets of the scheme with the prior approval of the Trustee Company.
+- 9. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund. - 10.
+The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and dividend to the Unitholders.
+Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months.

+- 11. No loans for any purpose shall be advanced by the Scheme. - 12.
+The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 13.
+The Scheme shall not invest in a fund of funds scheme. - 14.
+The cumulative gross exposure through equity, debt and derivative positions, shall not exceed 100% of net assets of the Scheme.
+However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 15.
+The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time. - 16.
+Restrictions on investment in debt instruments having Structured Obligations / Credit Enhancements: